Priscillanne/ToDoList_App/README.md

 **2. Programming Language Used**
-* Python used for all
+Python used for all:
---> Main Logic application
+* Main Logic application
---> Graphical User Interface → via Tkinter
+* Graphical User Interface → via Tkinter
---> Persistent data handling → via JSON
+* Persistent data handling → via JSON

 ## 2.0 Iterative Development Overview
 This To-Do-List Application using an iterative development approach.
 This project was divided into three major iterations, each iteration introducing new features.
 Importantly, builded upon the previous iteration by adding new features by increasing its complexity.